walterrowe/magick-frames/README.md

 -t | --text               specifies to use a two-line text logo underneath the image

+-ot | --overlaytext       specifies to use a two-line text logo inside the image

--l | --logo               specifies to use an image file as a logo / watermark
+-l | --logo               specifies to place an image-based logo underneath the image
-                          this is the default style
+                          DEFAULT style when no options are specified

+-ol | --overlaylogo       specifies to place an image-based logo inside the image

--w=your_logo |            specifies the image file to use as the watermark logo that --watermark=your_logo     that is placed on or below the image.
+-w=your_logo |            specifies the image-based logo to use as the watermark that --watermark=your_logo     that is placed below or inside the image.

--g=placement |            places a logo watermark inside the image at the specified --gravity=placement       edge location (gravity).
-The following are accepted values
+-g=placement |            specifies which inside edge of the image to place the logo --gravity=placement       or text.
+The following are accepted values for placement.
-                          for placement.
-Logos are inset from their nearest edge(es).
+                          Logo or text is inset from the specified edge or corner.
+                          DEFAULT edge is south/bottom.

                             +----------------------------------------------------+
                             | topleft               top                 topright |